linkedin/detext/TRAINING.md

 The primary parameters are included with comments.
 Please also find the complete list of training parameters in the next section.

-# List of parameters
+# List of all DeText parameters

 A complete list of training parameters that DeText provides is given below.
+Users can refer to this table for full customization when designing DeText models.

 |               | Parameter Name           | Type     | Choices                                                                                  | Default                                | Description                                                                                                                                                                                                    |
 |---------------|--------------------------|----------|------------------------------------------------------------------------------------------|----------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|